sopnode/kube-install/README.md

 * `join-tunnel` - particularly on FIT nodes because they are not configured to do this at boot-time; this will ensure smooth connectivity with the `sopnode-*` boxes;
+  *note*: it turns out that runnin this command on the FIT nodes is not that crucial, and everything will work just fine unless you need to send packets to any end of the IP/IP tunnel between sopnode and R2lab.

   * note that `test-tunnel` can come in handy, on any of the boxes involved (`fit*`, `faraday` and `sopnode-*`) to test for that connectivity